Street food of Kolkata: Areas and spread

-Although Kolkata has street food stalls in nearly every part of the city, it specifically has many areas famous for its different types of street foods.
+Although Kolkata has food stalls in nearly every part of the city, some areas are renowned for their various offerings of street foods.
 North Kolkata has comparatively more street food stalls than South Kolkata.
-Surya Sen Street, Sealdah, Bidhan Sarani, Shyambazar has some notable stalls famous since 90s.
+Surya Sen Street, Sealdah, Bidhan Sarani, Shyambazar have some stalls, popular since the 90s.

 Decars Lane or James Hicky Sarani is a lane in Dharmatala, Central Kolkata, which is famous for its cheap and tasty food stalls.
 Maniktala has famous shop which still sells per kochuri at 25 and 50 Paisa.

 Exide more near Rabindra Sadan, Shyambazar 5-point crossing etc. are famous for its momo.

 Juice Stall in Salt Lake Sector V.